New Providence in Union County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 1928 by New Jersey Society, Sons of the American Revolution.

 Location.
 40° 42.379′ N, 74° 24.389′ W. Marker is in New Providence, New Jersey, in Union County.
-Marker can be reached from the intersection of Passaic Avenue (County Route 647) and Springfield Avenue (County Route 512), on the right when traveling south.
-Marker is in the cemetery behind the Presbyterian Church, next to the driveway Touch for map.
+Marker can be reached from the intersection of Passaic Avenue (County Route 647) and Touch for map.
 Marker is in this post office area: New Providence NJ 07974, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-New Providence 9-11 Memorial (approx. 0.2 miles away); New Providence Veterans Memorial Park (approx. 0.3 miles away); New Providence United Methodist Cemetery & Memorial Garden (approx. 0.4 miles away); Bey's Boxing Camp (approx. 0.6 miles away); Mount Vernon School (approx. 1.1 miles away); Price-Baldwin House (approx. 1.1 miles away); Lewis Noe Farmstead (approx. 1.6 miles away); Chatham Township WWII Memorial (approx. 1.7 miles away).
+New Providence Presybterian Church (within shouting distance of this marker); New Providence 9-11 Memorial (approx. 0.2 miles away); New Providence Veterans Memorial Park (approx. 0.3 miles away); New Providence United Methodist Cemetery & Memorial Garden (approx. 0.4 miles away); Bey's Boxing Camp (approx. 0.6 miles away); Mount Vernon School (approx. 1.1 miles away); Price-Baldwin House (approx. 1.1 miles away); Johnson House (approx. 1.2 miles away).
 Touch for a list and map of all markers in New Providence.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 5, 2008, by Bill Coughlin of North Arlington, New Jersey.
-This page has been viewed 1,081 times since then and 15 times this year.
-Photos: 1, 2, 3, 4, 5, 6. submitted on July 5, 2008, by Bill Coughlin of North Arlington, New Jersey.
+It was originally submitted on July 5, 2008, by Bill Coughlin of Woodland Park, New Jersey.
+This page has been viewed 1,115 times since then and 4 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on July 5, 2008, by Bill Coughlin of Woodland Park, New Jersey.